ddorn/cv/resume.typ

 #v(-0.4cm)
 = Work Experience
 #entry([Research engineer at CeSIA (French Center for AI safety)],
-  [Lead the design of benchmarks to evaluate monitoring systems of LLM agents.
+  [Lead the design of benchmarks to evaluate jailbreak and hallucination detectors for LLMs, red-teamed input-output safeguards.
-  \
   Published "#link(
     "https://arxiv.org/abs/2406.01364",
   )[ #emph[BELLS: A Framework Towards Future Proof Benchmarks for the Evaluation of LLM Safeguards]]" in the NextGen AI Safety workshop at ICML 2024.